 Rick Carlson, a Certified Employee Assistance Professional, says EAP is a benefit that lets individuals work through everyday problems, like grief, coworker conflicts or big decisions.

 “We listen and work with you to build strategies on how to thrive with life’s challenges,” he said.
 “We see EAP as not only a tool for crises, but also for those day-to-day issues where a confidential, objective professional offers some tools and insights."

 “EAP counselors discuss coping mechanisms and help develop a plan with the employee that can work for their individual situation,” said Carlson, who also is also the Program Manager for Avera EAP.
 “Many find a resolution to problems after one session.”

 “So often we hear people say that they wish they had called sooner because it helped them with a decision or a challenge,” Carlson said.
 “For any EAP-appropriate issue, Avera employees may be referred for up to three 50-minute sessions at no cost, and this benefit extends to the spouse and dependent family members.
 Many people have one session; for others, it’s a starting point for additional levels of care.”

-With AveraNow, EAP users can merely take out their video-equipped smart phone or log into the platform with a PC and conduct their session from home, the office or even in a car.
+With virtual visits, EAP users can conduct their session from home, the office or even in a car.
 Wolf said the format is a wonderful one for millennials who like technology or for anyone who wants to save time and not travel.

 “Many people don’t want to go to a traditional office visit, and this makes it quick and it remains confidential – you can literally see a therapist when and where it’s convenient,” she said.
-“We’ve seen how one person in a department will use EAP and then tell others about their great experience, and then coworkers will call for that same therapist.
-With AveraNow, we hope more people will see it as the starting point it is.
-It can open opportunities.”
+“We’ve seen how one person in a department will use EAP and then tell others about their great experience, and then coworkers will call for that same therapist.”